Fraxtal/DevMatch-2025/README.md

 ## 📚 Description

-An application that aims to deliver a transparent, financially rewarding, and spam-resistant platform.
+An application that aims to deliver a transparent, financially rewarding and spam-resistant platform.
 We do this by combining blockchain-based voting, stake-weighted credibility, and tokenized rewards to ensure that quality discussions rise to the top.

 ## 🚀 Problem Statement